MaryKMcFadden/mary-git-practice/bailey-whelton.md

-"You take 100% of the shots you don't take"
+"You miss 100% of the shots you don't take"
 - Wayne Gretzky
 - Michael Scott